MegaManSec/GixyNG/docs/en/nginx-configuration-checker.md

+---
+title: "GixyNG vs nginx -t: The Difference"
+description: "Understand the difference between nginx -t (syntax check) and GixyNG (security audit).
+Learn when to use which gixyNG for safe NGINX deployments."
+---

-# NGINX Config Checker: Gixy-ng vs nginx -t
+# NGINX Config Checker: GixyNG vs nginx -t

 When people say "NGINX configuration checker", they usually mean one of two things:

 - `nginx -t` for syntax validation, or
-- A static analyzer like Gixy-ng, which focuses on security and best practices.
+- A static analyzer like the actively maintained Gixy fork, GixyNG, which focuses on security and best practices and actual runtime behavior.

-This page explains how Gixy-ng complements `nginx -t`, and how to use it as your NGINX configuration checker in day to day work.
+This page explains how GixyNG complements `nginx -t`, and how to use it as your NGINX configuration checker in day to day work.

 ## What `nginx -t` actually checks